Deirror/Buff/README.md

 5.By pressing ENTER the game starts.
 If you want to restart press R or to espace ESC.

-Some demonstrations of the given five steps
+A demonstration of the given five steps
 -

 https://github.com/user-attachments/assets/f2e09996-6d9a-4a04-82e0-9d9f6712d891